 Breeders typically breed within these families:

 The color purist breeders will mix and match within those families.
-They may pair a fawn and a brindle together or a harlequin with a mantle.
+They may pair a fawn and a brindle together or a harlequin with a mantle, for example.
+Their goal is to create colors that meet the breed standard.

 The color enthusiast breeders will mix them up, choosing to pair a harlequin and a brindle or a blue and a merle, for example.